plartemyev/subtitle_lang_learning/README.md

 This app is originally written to help my girlfriend study English.
-I think it is more productive to glance at the list of words used in the movie beforehand and look at the translation of unfamiliar ones, instead of stopping in the middle to lookup some word.
+I think it is more productive to glance at the list of words used in the movie beforehand and look at the translation of unfamiliar ones, instead of stopping in the middle to look up some word.
 App provides a list of unique words with they ubiquity and the context in a phrase.
 ![app_screenshot]

 LICENSE
 -------
 This is free software, distributed under the GPL v.3.
-If you want to discuss a release under another license, please open an issue on Github
+If you want to discuss a release under another license, please open an issue on GitHub

 NOTES
 -----